ge-xing/SegMamba/README.md

 # SegMamba

-**Now we have open-source the pre-processing, training, inference, and metrics computation codes.**
+**Now we have open-sourced the pre-processing, training, inference, and metrics computation codes.**

 SegMamba: Long-range Sequential Modeling Mamba For 3D Medical Image Segmentation